-In light of the potential for significant environmental effects, the former Minister for Planning decided that an EES is required to assess the potential environmental effects of the project.
+In light of the potential for significant environmental effects, the Minister for Planning decided that an EES is required to assess the potential environmental effects of the project.
 The Minister published procedures and requirements applicable to the preparation of the EES, in accordance with section 8B(5) of the Environment Effects Act (see Appendix A).

-The EES is to investigate and document the potential environmental effects (direct and/or indirect) of the proposed project, including for any relevant alternatives, as well as associated environmental avoidance, mitigation and management measures.
-In particular, the EES needs to address:
+The EES is to document investigations of potential environmental effects of the project, including feasible alternatives and associated environmental mitigation and management measures, in particular for:

-- potential effects on biodiversity and ecological values within and near the site including native vegetation, listed flora, fauna and communities through loss, degradation or fragmentation of habitat, collision with turbines, or other ecological effects: - potential effects on water environments including wetlands, as a result of direct disturbance, changes to stream flows or discharge of sediment or waste during construction, operation or decommissioning of infrastructure; - effects on Aboriginal cultural heritage values; - effects on historic heritage values; - · effects on landscape and visual amenity values; - · effects on amenity related to construction and decommissioning; - effects on the socioeconomic environment, at local and regional scales, including on traffic, agriculture and other direct and indirect effects; and
+- "potential effects on biodiversity and ecological values including native vegetation, listed flora, fauna, and communities through loss, degradation or fragmentation of habitat, collision with turbines, or other ecological effects; - potential effects on water environments and related beneficial uses, including as a result of changes to stream flows and discharge of sediment; - potential effects on Aboriginal cultural heritage values; - potential effects on historic heritage values; - potential effects on the socioeconomic environment, at local and regional scales, including on traffic, tourism, agriculture and other direct and indirect effects; and - cumulative effects of the project, particularly on biodiversity, ecology, social and landscape values, given the proximity to other proposed, approved and operating windfarms2.